ctools/ctools/doc/source/users/tutorials/1dc/first_unbinned.rst

 Fitting the model components directly to the events
 ---------------------------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to analyse the event data using an **unbinned maximum likelihood analysis**.
+     You will learn how to analyse the event data using an **unbinned maximum likelihood analysis**.

      Use an unbinned maximum likelihood analysis if you have doubts about the impact of the selected binning on your analysis and if the number of observations is not too large (typically a few tens of 30 minute observations).
 Or if you simply to not worry about computation time.

 Instead of binning the events into a counts cube and computing the effective :ref:`instrument response functions <glossary_irf>`